FabLabLimerick/fablablimerick.github.io/app/_posts/events/2014-04-24-EVENT-makers-meetup.md

     display: false
     title:
     credits:
     original:
+slideshow:
+    - url: /events/makers-meetup-01.jpg
+      title: "RepRap Mendel 90"
+      description: "Ivor O'Shea showing his RepRap Mendel 90 to meetup assistants."
+      credits: "Javier Buron CC BY 3.0"
+    - url: /events/makers-meetup-02.jpg
+      title: "Dave Hunt - raspberry pi time-lapse"
+      description: "Dave Hunt explains his raspberry pi time-lapse camera project"
+      credits: "Javier Buron CC BY 3.0"
+    - url: /events/makers-meetup-03.jpg
+      title: "SML - Laser engraving on timber"
+      description: "SML - Graphic designers Mariel Mazan Palacios & Lucia Poliakova, laser engraving on timber."
+      credits: "Javier Buron CC BY 3.0"
+    - url: /events/makers-meetup-04.jpg
+      title: "Ivor O'Shea - limerick 3D printer pioneer"
+      description: "Ivor O'Shea is one of the first people in limerick involved in the RepRap communitiy."
+      credits: "Javier Buron CC BY 3.0"
+    - url: /events/makers-meetup-05.jpg
+      title: "Clare Jordan Ceramics"
+      description: "Clare Jordan Ceramics"
+      credits: "Javier Buron CC BY 3.0"
+    - url: /events/makers-meetup-06.jpg
+      title: "Clare Jordan Ceramics - 3d printed swallow cutter"
+      description: "Clare Jordan Ceramics explains her recent Fab Lab project, a 3d printed swallow cutter."
+      credits: "Javier Buron CC BY 3.0"
 ---

-During our lauch event we met with lots of people who are making interesting things in Limerick.
-We would like to organize an evening of presentations so you can share with us all those cool projects in which you are working.
+Since Fab Lab Limerick opened, we have met with lots of people who are making interesting things in Limerick.
+We decided to organise this evening of presentations so makers from all disciplines can share with us all those cool projects in which they are working on right now.

-Technology, arts, design and specially all projects in which 3D printing, laser cutting and CNC Routing can be applied are welcome.

-If you want to take part send us your proposal to our general email (a photo and a short parapraph or web link is enough) for a 15 minutes presentation of the project (or projects) you want to talk about before Monday April 22nd midnight.
-If you have any questions drop us a line to our general email or contact us via twitter [@fablablimerick](http://twitter.com/fablablimerick/)
+DAVE HUNT Dave is an embedded software engineer by day, photographer and maker by night.
+Most of his projects involve a Raspberry Pi or a microcontroller of some kind.

+CLARE JORDAN Clare creates porcelain with passion in jewellery, table top and scultpure for personal and corporate gifting.
+Unique, innovative designs, beautifully handmade in Limerick.

+IVOR O'SHEA Ivor is an avid 3D Printer enthusiast, blogger, follower & contributor to the RepRap community, Technology graduate, with a day-job in IT.

+SML Lucia Poliakova and Mariel Mazan are LSAD visual communications graduates and they have started their own design agency this year.

+*This event has free admission and no previous reservation is required.*